neerajshdev/auth_api/markdown/1_project_setup.md

 ## Project Structure

-The project will be organized into the following modules:
+The project will be organized into the following packages:

 1. `authy`: The authentication service crate that handles user registration, login, and password reset.
 2. `proto_stub`: The gRPC service definition creat that defines the service methods and message types.